tomahim/py-image-dataset-generator/README.md

 # Python image dataset generator

-This project intend to collect large images dataset with minimal effort.
+This project intend to collect large dataset of images with minimal effort.

-First grab image from internet by specifying keywords (google images by default) and then generate new one from existing an existing dataset.
+It could first grab image from internet by specifying keywords (google images for now) and then generate new one from existing an existing dataset (to implement).

 ### Pre-requirements